FreeLeh/docs/freedb/protocols.md

 ## Row Store

-Row store is a data structure that stores records as a sequence of rows (similar to RDBMS like MySQL, PostgreSQL, etc).
+Row Store is a data structure that stores records as a sequence of rows (similar to RDBMS like MySQL, PostgreSQL, etc).

 ### Data Structure

-The underlying format that we're going to use to store the data in Google Sheet is fairly simple.
-The sheet will have `N + 1` columns where `N` is the number of column that user specified in the schema.
+The underlying format that we're going to use to store the data in Google Sheets is fairly simple.
+The sheet will have `N + 1` columns where `N` is the number of columns that the client specified in the schema.
 The extra 1 column will be used to store `_rid` metadata (which will be explained later).

-The first row will be used to store the column name of each columns.
-The first column will be the `_rid` metadata column (which also have `_rid` column name) and will be followed by the first column in the data schema, then followed by the second one, and so on.
+The first row will be used to store the column name of each column.
+The first column will be the `_rid` metadata column (which also has the `_rid` column name) and will be followed by the first column in the data schema, then followed by the second one, and so on.
 The next rows (second row and rows below that) will be used to store the records.

-Suppose the user schema looks like this (written in `PyFreeDB` model):
+Suppose the client schema looks like this (written in `PyFreeDB` model):
 ```
 class Person(models.Model):
     name = models.StringField() # 1st column